ArthurDanjou/artsite/README.md

 ## Content Model

 Page collections use `pageSeoSchema` and pair one Markdown file with one page component.
-The SEO title and description come from the Markdown frontmatter, following the `now` and `research` pattern.
+The SEO title and description come from the Markdown frontmatter, following the `research` pattern.
 Data collections back the portfolio sections and the homepage timelines.

 ## API Overview